 Subscribers should be able to use your lead magnet to achieve something.

 You don’t have to give away all your secrets.
 Instead, focus on one specific aspect that you can help solve.

 The goal of the lead magnet is to get subscribers that you can then sell to.
 But even if they get on your list, they won’t buy if they don’t have a sense that you know what you’re doing.

 While focusing on trends can be attractive to potential subscribers, it can also mean your lead magnet will get old and outdated faster.
 Offering something evergreen means its quality will last over time.
 While you may need to update it on occasion, the content should be valuable for the long run.

 Lead magnets should be delivered immediately after the subscriber enters their name and email, and hits submit.

 List of 20 Great Lead Magnets to Build Your Email List

-Lead magnets are designed to lure in subscribers, so they should be free.
+Lead magnets are designed to lure in subscribers, so it goes without saying that they're free.
 Here are 20 ideas you can consider to build your email list.

 This is one of the most common lead magnets offered.
 They’re good at showing off your expertise and delivering important information.
 Just remember to focus on a single issue.
 For example, instead of “How to Build Your Social Media Following,” you could offer, “How to Build Your Twitter Following in 5 Minutes a Day.”

 Ebooks are essentially longer reports, and in many cases break the narrow niche rule.
 However, authors can use the free ebook or free chapter lead magnet with great success.
 Coaches and consultants do well with this too.